v7labs/darwin-py/DEV.md

 `pyenv install 3.10`

 ## Poetry
-Poetry manages project level dependancies and local python versions.
+Poetry manages project level dependencies and local python versions.
 Install instructions [here](https://python-poetry.org/docs/).
 Make sure to follow the printed instructions and add the path to your shell environment, if running the command `poetry --version` after installation doesn't work, it means your path hasn't been updated

 Set 2 config settings for poetry once you have it setup and recognized as a command
 1. Set poetry to use the local version of python, to be used in conjuction with pyenv later